 Performance of democratic institutions

-Political decisions in Qatar are not made by democratic institutions, but by the royal family and associates.
-For the time being, no actor or group poses any serious threat or publicly questions the type of political system operating in Qatar.
-The emir wields wide-ranging power over the country’s affairs and apparently enjoys the support of most Qataris, especially since the Saudi-UAE-led attempts to destabilize his regime.
-Rival royal family members supported by hostile Gulf states do not seem to have significant support in Qatar.
-Further liberalization or democratization reforms will most likely be resisted by more conservative sections of society and have in any case been put on the back of the agenda due to the threat of the blockade and later the pandemic, as seen by the repeated delay of parliamentary elections.
-However, the need for external allies during the Gulf crisis, stronger public support for the ruler and the development of a positive national identity have created a political space for carrying out long overdue structural reforms.
+Political decisions in Qatar are made not by democratic institutions but by the royal family and its associates.
+At present, no actor or group poses a serious threat to or publicly questions the political system in Qatar.
+The emir wields wide-ranging power over the country’s affairs and apparently enjoys the support of most Qataris, especially since the Saudi- and UAE-led attempts to destabilize his regime.
+Rival royal family members, supported by hostile Gulf states, do not seem to have significant support in Qatar.

 Commitment to democratic institutions

-Political parties do not exist in Qatar and, for the time being, there is no indication that parties will be allowed to emerge in the near future.
+Political parties do not exist in Qatar, and for the time being there is no indication that they will be allowed to emerge in the near future.

 Party system